How to Become a Psychiatric Nurse

 Where Do Psychiatric Nurses Work?

-Psych nurses have many choices when it comes to work setting:
+Psych nurses have many choices when it comes to work settings:

 - Assisted living facilities